Feeling tired and exhausted even after a good night’s rest? Anemia could be the reason.

 Can anemia be prevented?

-Many types of anemia cannot be prevented, although eating healthy foods rich in iron, B12 and folic acid can help prevent iron- and vitamin-deficient anemias.
+Many types of anemia cannot be prevented, although eating healthy, iron-rich foods high in B12 and folic acid can help prevent iron- and vitamin-deficient anemias.

 Dr. Nelson added, “If you follow any specific dietary restrictions, discuss with your doctor so they can monitor you for signs of deficiency and help you supplement your diet to prevent them.”